andrew/ultimate-awesome/README.md

 - [awesome-electron-alternatives](https://github.com/sudhakar3697/awesome-electron-alternatives) - A curated list of awesome Electron alternatives.
 - [awesome-deep-learning-resources](https://github.com/guillaume-chevalier/awesome-deep-learning-resources) - Rough list of my favorite deep learning resources, useful for revisiting topics or for reference.
 I have got through all of the content listed there, carefully. - Guillaume Chevalier.
 - [awesome-service-workers](https://github.com/TalAter/awesome-service-workers) - :nut_and_bolt: A collection of awesome resources for learning Service Workers.
-- [awesome-flipperzero-withModules](https://github.com/RogueMaster/awesome-flipperzero-withModules) - A collection of awesome resources & modules for the Flipper Zero device.
-Best used with Rogue Master Flipper Zero Custom Firmware.
 - [awesome-geek-podcasts](https://github.com/guipdutra/awesome-geek-podcasts) - A curated list of podcasts we like to listen to. .
 - [awesome-self-supervised-gnn](https://github.com/ChandlerBang/awesome-self-supervised-gnn) - Papers about pretraining and self-supervised learning on Graph Neural Networks (GNN).
 - [awesome-mpc](https://github.com/rdragos/awesome-mpc) -  A curated list of multi party computation resources and links.